 Freedom.
 Divorce brought with it many trials, tribulations, sadnesses and disappointments.
 But it also brought with freedom, delicious and exhilarating.
 All of a sudden I got to completely choose, aside from my kids’ schedules, how I would spend my time and with whom I would spend it.
 I planned to be a lot choosier than I had in the past.
 Best laid plans…

 As I have previously said, a lot of that new found time at first was spent alone.
-Not a bad choice for company, I am glad to say that I learned.
+Not a bad choice for company, I am glad to say that I learned that about myself.
 But then I decided to venture out.
 Then I went on dates.
 Then I dated Dan.
 And now, it seems, I date some creepers.
-Not al were creepers, but a bunch of them were.
+Not all were creepers, but a bunch of them were.

 Let’s call the first Creeper Mike.
 I found him on eHarmony, a website that matches you with people of similar values.
 Because I currently have full custody of my kids, a lot of my answers to eHarmony’s survey translated into my priorities being primarily kid-centered.
 At first, that felt fine as that is right up my (bright) alley.
 But I soon learned that, in the dating field, that meant I would be matched up with mostly fathers of young kids (been there done that), special needs kids (completely fine with me) and widowers (awesome as there is no ex-wife to deal with).
 Oops, sorry if that sounds crass, but I have run into many, many men with lots of ex-wife issues, usually surrounding money issues and always revealing an unresolved-ness.
 These men hold tight to their bitterness in clenched fists.
 They can keep it.
 I have ended many dates wanting to hand over a therapy bill.
 That’s a whole other blog.
 Believe me, it’s in the works.